-In 1929, the Mercy Home moved to Gateway's present campus at 5201 Airport Highway.
+In 1929, the Mercy Home moved to its historic campus.
 Residential, recreational and academic facilities were built to house and care for children from hard backgrounds of abuse, neglect, homelessness or broken families.
-Generations later, our historic campus continues to operate as a therapeutic healing place for children recovering from intense trauma.

 In 1954, a group of leading citizens under the auspices of the Jefferson County Coordinating Council of Social Forces undertook a countywide Survey of Health, Welfare and Recreation.
 The survey committee employed professional advisors from around the country and conducted a thorough appraisal of the county’s social service needs.
 One of its three (3) major recommendations was for the establishment of a comprehensive family service agency.
 A twelve (12) member steering committee was appointed by the coordinating Council in August 1955, to study and plan the details on organizing such an agency.
 In January 1956, the committee was awarded a $90,000 grant by the Robert Meyer Foundation to finance a new agency for two years.
 A Board of Directors was chosen, organization was completed, and the offices of the Family Counseling Association of Jefferson County opened for service on August 15, 1956.
 The agency provided a six-point program of casework services, community leadership in the betterment of social services, group education, professional education, research, and some emergency case relief.
 At the completion of the two-year demonstration period, the agency became a member of the United Appeal of Jefferson County (formerly called the Community Chest).